 - Kozlowska H., Nowak H., Method for myrosinase inactivation.
 Poland, patent No 118747, 1983 (in Polish).

-A standard publication fee has been established at the rate of 300 EUR + tax (if applicable) irrespective of the number of pages and tables/figures.
+a standard feed has been established at the rate of 300 EUR + 23%tax (if applicable).
+Both fees apply irrespective of the number of pages and tables/figures in the manuscript.
+Color photos/figures may be published in the printed version of the Journal on Author's request at an extra charge of 150 EUR.
 Payment instructions will be sent to Authors via e-mail with acceptance letter.